EmekaEmmanuel/Reciperails/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Blograils <a name="about-project"></a>
+# 📖 Reciperails <a name="about-project"></a>

-> The Blog app is a classic blog website.
-A fully functional website that shows the list of posts and empower readers to interact with them by adding comments and liking posts.
+> The app keeps track of all recipes, ingredients, and inventory.
+It allows to save ingredients, create recipes, and generate a shopping list based on what you have and what you are missing from a recipe.
+Also, since sharing recipes is an important part of cooking it allows you to make them public so anyone can access them.

 ## Project Screenshots